 - If the website is Medellin Living.
 Keep in mind this blog was launched in 2009 and most of the content on the site was published before 2017.
-We estimate that nearly 95 percent of the content on this website is now out-of-date.
+We estimate that over 90 percent of the content on this website is now out-of-date.

 In comparison, on the Medellin Guru website if we make major changes to an article, we will republish it so it will have a new publish date.
 An example is our popular Feria de las Flores 2019 Schedule of Events and Expat Tips, which we updated from 2018 for 2019.
 And if changes are minor, we note the changes at the end of the article with the dates of the last changes.

 So, on the Medellin Guru website you can look at the publish date and also at the end of an article to see the last time it was updated.

 Unfortunately, no other blogs in Colombia have a policy of keeping posts up-to-date.
 So, after a year or two most of the content on other blogs in Colombia becomes outdated.